2023 Dublin riot

-On the evening of 23 November 2023, a riot took place in Dublin, Ireland, and involved multiple incidents of vandalism, arson, and looting in the city centre as well as assaults on Gardaí (Irish police) and members of the public.
+On the evening of 23 November 2023, a riot took place in Dublin, Ireland, which involved multiple incidents of vandalism, arson, and looting in the city centre as well as assaults on Gardaí (Irish police) and members of the public.
 Gardaí described the riot as the most violent in modern Dublin history, far surpassing the 2006 riots.
 Initial estimates by Dublin City Council suggested that the damage could cost up to €20 million, while then-Taoiseach, Leo Varadkar, stated that it could cost "tens of millions".

 The riot was triggered by a man stabbing three young children and a care assistant at around 1:30 p.m.
 GMT that day outside a primary school in Parnell Square East, Dublin.
 A five-year-old girl was critically injured and the care assistant—who had tried to shield the children with her own body—was seriously injured.
 In the hours following the stabbings, far-right activists used social media and messaging apps to spread public anger over immigration.
-At a later point, the suspect was identified as Riad Bouchaker, originally from Algeria; he has been charged with multiple counts of attempted murder and assault and will face trial at the Central Criminal Court.
+At a later point, the suspect was identified as Riad Bouchaker, originally from Algeria.
+Bouchaker was charged with multiple counts of attempted murder and assault and currently faces trial at the Central Criminal Court.
 The five-year-old girl was discharged from hospital in August 2024.

 By 5 p.m., a crowd of 100 to 200 anti-immigrant demonstrators had gathered at Parnell Square.
 The unrest began at around 6 p.m. when demonstrators began throwing fireworks, flares and bottles at the Gardaí who were maintaining a cordon around the crime scene.
 Shortly before 7 p.m., a nearby Garda car was set on fire.
 Rioting progressed to the adjacent O'Connell Street, Dublin's main thoroughfare, and also spread to Capel Street and Parliament Street.
 At its peak, the rioting crowd was estimated at 500 people.
 Several Dublin Bus vehicles, Garda vehicles and a Luas tram were damaged or destroyed by arson and vandalism, and multiple shops were looted.
 In response, around 400 Gardaí were dispatched, including the largest deployment of Gardaí armed with riot gear in Ireland's history.
 Approximately 60 Gardaí were assaulted during the riot, three of whom sustained serious injuries.
 By 10 p.m., the rioters had been dispersed, with 34 arrests made that evening and further arrests made over subsequent days.

 Following the riot, the Garda Commissioner, Drew Harris, blamed the events on a "lunatic, hooligan faction driven by a far-right ideology".
 Other public figures criticised policing in Dublin city and called for the resignations of Harris and the Minister for Justice, Helen McEntee.
 The minister subsequently survived a vote of no confidence in Dáil Éireann.
 The government implemented additional riot-prevention measures after the incident, borrowing water cannons from the Police Service of Northern Ireland, passing new laws enabling the use of police body cameras, and announcing plans to expand the use of hand-held video cameras, tasers, and pepper spray.